JJeris/JJeris/README.md

 I’m a student at University of Latvia Computer science faculty, where I study computer science.

 I’m particularly interested in blockchain technology and the ways that cryptocurrencies work.
-I’ve spent some time learning specific programming languages and environments, such as Solidity, along side other base programming languages, like C++, Python, JS and others.
+I’ve spent some time learning specific programming languages and environments, such as Solidity, alongside other base programming languages, like C++, Python, JS and others.

 I hope to soon add more and more projects, so as to expand my repo and my knowledge of IT.

-As of now i've finished these courses/bootcamps:
+As of now I've finished these courses/bootcamps:

 - TestDevLabs *Introduction to Software Testing, JavaScript and Web Automation* (https://tdlschool.com/)